 The benchmarking tool uses a detailed taxonomy to compare corporate services, while recognising that each organisation has its own structures, arrangements and characteristics.
 This has allowed us to develop a detailed picture of each corporate service.
-It can be adjusted to reflect the structures of each organisation, allowing for a more insightful comparison.
+It can be adjusted to reflect the nature and structures of each organisation, allowing for a more insightful comparison.

 The benchmarking tool draws on data from 20 organisations, including federal and state government agencies and not-for-profit organisations.
 The database expands as more organisations use the tool.

 It is difficult and time-consuming for any organisation to obtain from scratch the data contained in the Corporate Services Benchmarking Tool, and it is particularly challenging to develop taxonomies that enable valid cross-organisation comparison.
 Nous has undertaken this work, iterated with clients to refine the taxonomy and the data, so we are well placed to enable clients to quickly and efficiently undertake comparison benchmarking for corporate services.

 Once public-sector leaders have gained insights from the Corporate Services Benchmarking Tool, there are several ways to use these insights:

 We are confident every public agency can benefit from using the Corporate Services Benchmarking Tool.

 Recently we used the benchmarking tool to help a large Federal Government policy agency better understand how it was performing on costs.
 The agency was benchmarked against similar agencies, followed by a larger number of other agencies and organisations.

 To benchmark the agency’s corporate services against comparable federal and state agencies, we grouped its corporate services by functional area.
 We found the agency had seven functional areas, including finance, legal and communications.

 For each of these functional areas, we calculated the average staffing level in full time equivalents (FTE), as a proportion of the total corporate function and as a proportion of the entire agency.
 We performed the same calculations for operating expenditure.